mui/material-ui/docs/data/material/components/menus/menus.md

 ## Icon Menu

-In desktop viewport, padding is increased to provide more space for the menu.
+In the desktop viewport, padding is increased to provide more space for the menu.

 {{"demo": "IconMenu.js", "bg": true}}